 I’m happy to go first !
 I’m a genius at created ambitious, unworkable deadlines.
 This leads to the pressure of uncompleted projects everywhere.
 Whether it’s about cleaning the house, grading student homework assignments or something for the blog, I’m constantly feeling behind schedule.

 But lately, I’ve been breaking down my tasks into smaller chunks.
-Managing bite sizes helps me to calm down.
+Working with little bites calms me down.
 Now, there’s pleasure (sometimes) in getting things done (sometimes).
 I’m learning moderation (sometimes) in matters of time management.
 How about you?

 (Note: I first posted this passage in 2010.
 I’ve freshened it up here with a new layout and details.)